 A royal presence is again attested at Gillingham in 1132, in a charter of Henry I. A charter of his successor in 1152x1158 confirmed that Montacute Priory was in possession of "the land of Ghillingeham" which is called Hamme" (Somerset Record Society 1894, 124).
 This is the first mention of what is variously described as a manor and a tithing to the southeast of Gillingham, the area within the proposed development and study zone of the present assessment.
 The place-name is solved as either 'enclosure' or 'river meadow' (Mills 1989, 13) and survives in the name of Ham Common, Ham Farm, and the modern suburb of Ham.
 The name is not associated with a known later medieval settlement.
-Gillingham was never incorporated as a borough though appears to have functioned as a local centre for agricultural activity throughout the medieval period.
+Gillingham was never incorporated as a borough though appears to have functioned as a local centre for agricultural activity throughout the later medieval period.

-The eastern portion of the application site and much of the eastern part of the study area fall within the Gillingham Deer Park (MWB27854).
 The royal forest of Gillingham was first noted in the late 12th century as a pre-existent territory in an order for its expansion (Porter 2013, 8).
 This presumably related to the subsequent construction of the royal hunting lodge known as Kings Court Palace moated site in 1199 (SM 1017276).
-King John stayed at the lodge in 1204, though at the end of his reign a new charter of the forest reduced it to its previous size (Porter 2013, 5).
+King John stayed at the lodge in 1204 though at the end of his reign a new charter of the forest reduced it to its previous size (Porter 2013, 5).
 The earliest bounds of the forest are recorded in 1225 in the 'Book of Cerne'.
-In contrast to a survey of 1300, this omits the area between Shaftesbury Road and the River Stour.
-Porter postulates that this represents the area held by Montacute Priory, a possession that had presumably reverted to the crown by the end of the 13th century (ibid.
-16).
+In contrast to a survey of 1300 this omits the area between Shaftesbury Road and the river Stour.
+Porter postulates that this represents the area held by Montacute Priory, a possession that had presumably reverted to the crown by the end of the 13th century (2013, 16).
 It is also possible that this area omitted the manors of what became Gillingham Minor (Ham, Madjeston and Wyke), discussed below.
-King's Court Palace was extensively altered in 1249-50 and again in 1354 before its demolition in 1369.
+King's Court Palace was extensively altered in 1249-50 and again in 1354 before its demolition was order in 1369.
 It was associated with a deer park, first mentioned in 1228.
 Elements of the earthwork pale survive on the south and east bounds of the former park (SM 1002382) and it formerly enclosed King's Court Palace according to the 1624 map of the forest.
 The deer park was disparked in 1628 and was progressively assarted and enclosed.
 There are numerous reports of stone robbing, sanctioned and otherwise, on the King's Court Palace site in the early modern period (Hutchins 1868, 619).